liaujianjie/crdt/README.md

 - Develop a consistent structure for composing new CvRDTs from other CvRDTs.

+- Payload should be immutable, and as such update operations should not mutate the payloads.

 - Full test coverage:

   - State equivalence - `a` and `b` have equivalent abstract states if all query operation return